Pluralistic Alignment

 Submission Instructions

 We invite authors to submit anonymized papers at least 4 pages and up to 8 pages of content, plus unlimited pages of references and appendices.
-Submissions must follow the ICML 2026 template.
+Submissions must follow the ICML 2026 template and be made through OpenReview submission portal.
 Checklists are not required for submissions.
 Reviews will be double-blind, with at least three reviewers assigned to each paper to ensure a thorough evaluation process.

 We welcome various types of papers including works in progress, position papers, policy papers, academic papers.
 All accepted papers will be available on the workshop website, but are to be considered non-archival.